Harness racing

 Harness racing is a form of horse racing in which the horses race at a specific gait (a trot or a pace).
-They usually pull a two-wheeled cart called a sulky, or spider, or chariot occupied by a driver.
+They usually pull a two-wheeled cart called a sulky, spider, or chariot occupied by a driver.
 In Europe, and less frequently in Australia and New Zealand, races with jockeys riding directly on saddled trotters (trot monté in French) are also conducted.

 Breeds

 In North America, harness races are restricted to Standardbred horses, although European racehorses may also be French Trotters or Russian Trotters, or have mixed ancestry with lineages from multiple breeds.
 Orlov Trotters race separately in Russia.
 The light cold-blooded Coldblood trotters and Finnhorses race separately in Finland, Norway and Sweden.

 Standardbreds are so named because in the early years of the Standardbred stud book, only horses who could trot or pace a mile in a standard time (or whose progeny could do so) of no more than 2 minutes, 30 seconds were admitted to the book.
 The horses have proportionally shorter legs than Thoroughbreds, and longer bodies.
 Standardbreds generally have a more placid disposition, due to the admixture of non-Thoroughbred blood in the breed.

 The founding sire of today's Standardbred horse was Messenger, a gray Thoroughbred brought to America in 1788 and purchased by Henry Astor, brother of John Jacob Astor.
 Astor had the horse for two years on Long Island and then sold him to C.W.
 Van Rantz.

 From Messenger came a great-grandson, Hambletonian 10 (1849–1876), a horse who gained a wide following for his racing prowess and successful offspring.
 The lineage of virtually all North American Standardbred race horses can be traced from four of Hambletonian 10's sons.

 As of January 1, 2019, Foiled Again is the richest Standardbred horse in the world.
 Foiled Again retired on January 1, 2019, but the then 15-year-old gelding left an indelible mark in harness racing annals.
 He compiled a 331/109–70–46 record and earned an all-time record US$7,635,588 in purse money.
 In one of his last races at Rosecroft Raceway, he beat the then 10 year old career winner of over $600,000, Real Flight.

 I'm Themightyquinn (foaled 2004) is an Australasian champion Standardbred notable for being a three-time Australian Harness Horse of the Year and three-time winner of the Inter Dominion (2011 - 2013).
 I'm Themightyquinn won over AUD 4.5 million in its career.